This blog post is all about the best Lucy Foley books.

 My rating: ★★★★

-Like all of Lucy Foley’s books that I’ve read, the format remains the same in each.
+Like all of the best Lucy Foley books that I’ve read, the format remains the same in each.
 An event takes place and then the book goes back in time to tell the story from the run-up to the event but also mixed in with some post-event happenings.
 It’s very Agatha Christie/whodunnit kind of book, but it really makes you engage with the characters and try to suss out who the guilty person is.

 Leave a Reply